BarbieCue/ktgen/README.md

 ## Dictionary

-Provide some kind of dictionary to **add words to your lessons**.
+Provide some kind of dictionary to **add words to your course**.
 The first lessons are mostly created with random combinations of letters, because there are not enough letters to find meaningful words.
+As the number of letters increases, more and more words can be found.
 The word order will be preserved by default, making it possible to build meaningful **sentences** automatically.

-There are two ways to equip _ktgen_ with a dictionary.
+There are two ways to equip *ktgen* with a dictionary.
 They can be combined with each other.

 ### Text file